 Balance due: 90 days before departure on 16th February 2020.

 The aim of this Adventure Academy expedition is to learn and practice hill and mountain skills in the world-class hiking destination of the Šar Mountains.
 Designed to equip you with the skills, knowledge and practical experience in the field, this expedition is your chance to take your independent adventures to the next level.

 Trekking the newest section of the High Scardus Trail – the 495km hiking path crossing the borders between Albania, Kosovo and Macedonia – this expedition will feature long, challenging self-supported days which will provide a taster of more committing trips and also be hugely rewarding for anyone with existing trekking or expedition experience.
 Along the route, you’ll negotiate river crossings, learn valuable first aid and leadership skills and navigate your way across high passes and mountain summits, including Mt Korab, the highest peak in both Albania and Macedonia.

 Looking to hot-foot off on your own independent hill adventures?
-Then put your annual leave to better use in 2019.
+Then put your annual leave to better use this year.
 In the company of leading outdoor experts, this Adventure Academy trekking expedition will teach you the skills you need to plan and execute your own pursuits, and feel more confident and competent on more challenging team expeditions.
 Exploring the Šar Mountains of Albania, Kosovo and Macedonia, this is a unique opportunity for cross-border discovery and to experience cultures which politics has historically failed to unify.

 Acquire and develop expedition skills.